KevinCL16/KevinCL16/README.md

 - **Contribution:** Developed the distillation method, conducted experiments, and authored the paper.

 ## Projects

+### CCl 2024 System Demonstration: MatPlotAgent - 2024
+- Converted MatPlotAgent into an interactive online demo.
+- Demonstrated its workflow and performance to scholars attending CCL 2024.

 ### SemEval 2022 Task 7 (Rank: 9) - 2021
 - Explored various pre-trained language models for understanding the plausibility of implicit and underspecified texts.